Adachi and Shimamura: Characters

 A first-year high school student who tends to skip classes, though not as much as Adachi.
-Her hair is light brown colored, and she has an innocent personality.
-Although she thinks socializing is troublesome, she has a talent for taking care of others.
+She has light brown colored hair and an innocent personality.
+Although she dislikes socializing, she has a talent for taking care of others.

-During a summer break in their second year of high school, Shimamura is confessed to by Adachi at a summer festival, and chooses to accept her feelings, thus becoming her girlfriend.
+During summer break in their second year of high school, Shimamura is confessed to by Adachi at a festival, and chooses to accept her feelings, thus becoming her girlfriend.